Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- Providers use data-driven resources like Medications and Mothers’ Milk and/or LactMed to make decisions regarding courses of treatment and use of medications in ways that protect and prioritize the breastfeeding/bodyfeeding relationship.
+- Providers use data driven resources like Medications and Mothers’ Milk and/or LactMed to make decisions regarding courses of treatment and use of medications in ways that protect and prioritize the breastfeeding/bodyfeeding relationship

-- Providers are clear on the mental health implications of at least: Weaning, Miscarriage, Birth trauma, and Infant loss..
-Patients are screened for each of these, and treatment plans are developed accordingly.
+- Providers are clear on the mental health implications of, at minimum, the following: Weaning, Miscarriage, Birth trauma, Surrogacy, Infant loss, and Pregnancy release.

-- Skilled lactation support is part of the care team and/or direct referrals are made to skilled lactation care in the community where the patient lives.
+- Skilled lactation support, advocacy, and protection form part of the care team and/or direct referrals are made to skilled lactation care in the community where the patient lives. www.mibreastfeeding.org/coalition is an available resource for connecting with breastfeeding supporters in your patient’s community.

-- Staff at all levels and professions within the mental health care team reflect and represent the intersectional diversity of the patients they serve (e.g. Black, Indigenous, Latinx, LBGTQIA, non-native English speaking).
+- Staff at all levels and professions within the mental health care team reflect and represent the intersectional diversity of the patients they serve (e.g. Black, Indigenous, Latinx, LBGTQIA, non-native English speaking)

 Workplace